 Yemeni student Ali Al-Gailani, 19, was also there to offer the best of the republic.

-Besides showing traditional attire and culture, he said his compatriots also sold special Yemeni items such as honey, wheat, spices, coffee, dates, perfume and jewellery.
+Besides showing traditional attire and culture, he said his compatriots also sold special Yemeni items such as honey, wheat, spices, coffee, dates, perfume, and jewelry.

-Malaysian participant Adlin Amira Ahmad Ridzwan, 18, offered a locally-made snack called kerepek bronis, which is a dried, crunchy form of the conventional chocolate brownies.
+Malaysian participant Adlin Amira Ahmad Ridzwan, 18, offered a locally-made snack called keeper bronies, which is a dried, crunchy form of conventional chocolate brownies.

 “Not many people know about it so we wanted to promote it,” she said.